Research

 Evaluating the performance of RAG systems involving table data presents unique challenges due to the inherent differences between tabular and textual content.
 Our findings demonstrate that DynamoEval, with its optimized prompting techniques, significantly outperforms existing RAG evaluation solutions in assessing the relevance of retrieved tables and the faithfulness of generated responses.
 Through our curated datasets based on the WikiTableQuestion (WTQ) benchmark, we have identified key areas where the evaluator models may struggle, particularly when dealing with complex queries involving lengthy tables or multiple logical operations.
 By further understanding these limitations, we can focus our efforts on developing more robust and reliable diagnostics for RAG systems that can handle a wider range of tabular data and query types.

-At Dynamo AI, we are committed to helping organizations measure and mitigate RAG hallucination effectively.
+At Dynamo AI, we're committed to helping organizations measure and mitigate RAG hallucination effectively.
 Our comprehensive RAG evaluation offering provides deep insights into model performance, enabling teams to identify and address weaknesses in their RAG pipelines.

-Dynamo AI also offers a range of AI privacy and security solutions to help you build trustworthy and responsible AI systems.
+We also offer a range of AI privacy and security solutions to help you build trustworthy and responsible AI systems.
 To learn more about how Dynamo AI can help you evaluate and improve your RAG pipelines, or to explore our AI privacy and security offerings, please request a demo here.